-From the post-war innovation of the 50s through the psychedelia of the 60s and 70s, and onwards to the eco-focused comfort of the noughties and now, furniture trends have evolved through the decades.
+From the post-war innovation of the 50s through the psychedelia of the 60s and 70s, and onwards to the eco-focused comfort of the noughties and now, furniture design has evolved through the decades.
 Which style season do you resonate with most?

 This was a time of post-war exuberance and innovation.
 New materials were being used for furniture including plastic, glass, and plexiglass, with contrasting colours featuring in bold fruit and flower designs, polka dots, and atomic age motifs – all tied in with chrome, vinyl, chequerboard lino and pastel bathrooms.
 Kitchens were filled with chrome appliances, pastel plastics, enamel and melamine, with formica counters completing the look.